Girls Aloud announce 'Sound Of The Underground' 20th anniversary reissue

 To preview the reissue, Girls Aloud have shared ‘Sound Of The Underground (Alternative Vocal Mix)’ online.
 You can listen to the song and watch a new 4K version of the original music video below.

-A limited edition seven-inch vinyl release of the single – featuring this alternative version as the B-side – was released last December to raise funds for The Sarah Harding Breast Cancer Appeal.
+A limited edition seven-inch vinyl release of the single – featuring the alternative vocal mix as the B-side – was released last December to raise funds for The Sarah Harding Breast Cancer Appeal.

 Harding died from breast cancer in September 2021, after announcing her diagnosis to the public in August 2020.
 She was 39 years old.